Henshaws Society for Blind People: Original aims

-Henshaws today
+Current situation

 Henshaws Society for Blind People today provides a comprehensive range of residential, education training and community care services for blind and partially sighted people of all ages in the North of England.

 Henshaws College

 Henshaws College in Harrogate provides vocational education and training opportunities for one hundred visually impaired students living both on and off campus, many of whom also have additional physical and learning disabilities.
 The majority of courses offered are aimed at maximizing independence skills.

 Supported living and community housing

 As a Registered Social Landlord, Henshaws owns and manages a wide range of accommodations.
 Yew Tree Lane in Northenden is the only residential home for young visually impaired people in the Greater Manchester area.
 It offers residential care, personal support and individual development on a permanent or a respite basis for people with learning disabilities, physical disabilities and/or a visual impairment.

 Crown Green Road in Eccles

 Crown Green Road is a block of self-contained flats, specially adapted for visually impaired people in their 20s to 50s.
 Residents receive support from a support worker three hours per week.
 These closed in 2017, ending housing support in Manchester.